Excel-Technologies-Ltd/kpc/BUSINESS_GUIDE.md

 The VCF calculation needs a density to work at all.
 Rather than typing it in fresh on every single measurement, each **Product** (a standard ERPNext `Item`, extended — see below) carries a reference `density_at_15c` that every new Tank Measurement or Terminal Receipt defaults to.
 A lab can still override it on a specific reading with an actual tested density; the master value is just the sensible starting point. `api_gravity` is the same density expressed on the industry's other common scale (higher API = a lighter product) — it's informational, nothing calculates from it.

-### 4. Pipeline batching and interface cuts — why you can't just pump anything after anything
+### 4. Pipeline batching and interface cuts — the fields that implement the "cushion slug" idea

-A pipeline moves one continuous column of liquid.
-When two *different* products are pumped back-to-back through the same line (each one is a "batch" or "slug"), they physically smear together a little at the boundary where they touch — that mixed boundary is called **transmix**, or an **interface cut**.
-For some product pairs that's harmless and gets blended back in later (e.g. two grades of the same diesel).
-For others it's a real safety or quality problem — jet fuel touching a dirtier product, for instance — and either the pairing is outright forbidden, or a deliberately larger buffer slug has to be pumped between them to absorb the contamination.

-`Product Compatibility` is the master record of which pairs are fine, which need a cut (and how big), and which are forbidden outright. `Pipeline Batch.interface_cut_kl` is where a Scheduler proves, in numbers, that they planned for it — and the system checks it against whichever batch is scheduled immediately before/after on the same route.
+Recap: different products pumped back-to-back through one pipe mix a little at the boundary (transmix/interface — see Industry 101). `Product Compatibility` is the master record of which pairs are fine, which need a cut (and how big — `minimum_interface_cut_kl`), and which are forbidden outright. `Pipeline Batch.interface_cut_kl` is where a Scheduler proves, in numbers, that they planned for it — checked automatically against whichever batch is scheduled immediately before/after it on the same route (via `batch_sequence_no`).

-### 5. Transit loss and "tolerance" — why the acceptable variance isn't just a round number someone picked
+### 5. Transit loss and "tolerance" — the calculation, not just the concept

-No metering system is perfect, and a small amount of product genuinely doesn't survive a long pipeline journey unaccounted-for (evaporation, temperature-driven line-fill changes, small measurement disagreement between two independent gauges at either end).
-The honest question every time is: *is this difference normal measurement noise, or a real loss worth investigating?*

-The correct, defensible answer comes from **metrology, not policy**: every dip measurement carries its own uncertainty (how precise that instrument's calibration actually is), and the acceptable disagreement between two *independent* measurements is the statistical combination of both their uncertainties — not a flat number someone picked once and never revisited. `Reconciliation.tolerance_percent` is calculated this way automatically.
+Recap: a small, expected variance is normal (evaporation, temperature, instrument precision — see Industry 101); the question is always whether a specific variance is bigger than that.
+The defensible answer comes from **metrology, not policy**: every dip measurement carries its own uncertainty (how precise that instrument's calibration actually is), and the acceptable disagreement between two *independent* measurements is the statistical combination of both their uncertainties — not a flat number someone picked once and never revisited. `Reconciliation.tolerance_percent` is calculated this way automatically.
 A variance that falls outside that calculated tolerance either gets a written explanation (`justification`) before it can be accepted, or gets investigated as a real `Variance`.

 ### 6. Credit and stock ownership — the two questions every sale has to answer honestly